emilyaikens/Dive-Log/README.md

 * A hurdle I faced during my flash-cards edition of this project was understanding data flow.
 I am a visual learner so, predictably, the thing that helped me the most was drawing it out.
 With the help of a whiteboard and a rainbow of markers, I broke down the components of a URL and mapped out every pathway.
 Finally, I could see how the server, routes, views, models, and controllers all fit together.
 Once I figured out where the pieces interacted, I was able to create pathways quickly and the process actually became quite fun.

+* Dates.
+I found it incredibly frustrating to work with the data type: Date.
+It caused problems in almost every CRUD operation.
+In the end, I changed the date input to a string type and left it at that.
+When I have a bit more time, I would like to revisit how Date-type data works within Express, MongoDB and Mongoose.

 ## Planning Charts

 CRUD Flow Chart